thomlom/blog/content/blog/reverse-engineering-airbnb-internationalization-library/index.md

 ## Translate a simple phrase

 Let's start with the simplest feature: translate a simple phrase.
 It's as easy as getting a key from an object.
 Internally, when you create an instance of Polyglot, an empty `phrases` object is created.
-You can then extend it by providing some phrases in the `options` object.
+You can then extend it by providing some phrases in the `options` object:

 ```js
 function Polyglot(options) {